Jury selection begins for Vegas Strip hotel case

 Clark County District Court Judge Elizabeth Gonzalez started with surveys asking 6,000 prospective jurors whether they could spend a year hearing a trial.
-She whittled the list to 407 people based on those surveys and the questionnaires before lawyers for seven parties began final queries.
-They'll seat eight civil trial jurors and 12 alternates to hear the case.
+She whittled the list to 407 people based on those surveys and the quesionnaires before lawyers for seven parties began final queries to seat eight civil trial jurors and 12 alternates to hear the case.
 The process is expected to take about a week.

 The case folds 12 lawsuits into one, with lawyers for Tutor Perini arguing that MGM Mirage failed to pay construction bills and the casino company arguing the contractor was responsible for the building flaws.